survivejs/webpack-book/manuscript/building/03_code_splitting.md

 }
 ```

-W> If you are using ESLint, you should install `babel-eslint` and set `parser: 'babel-eslint'` in addition to `parserOptions.allowImportExportEverywhere: true` at ESLint configuration.
+W> If you are using ESLint, you should install `babel-eslint` and set `parser: "babel-eslint"` in addition to `parserOptions.allowImportExportEverywhere: true` at ESLint configuration.

 {pagebreak}